marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 tox -e py38-ansible -- --extra-vars "build_hosts=aws"
 ```

-Your server should now be fully deployed and operational.
+This will take of the order of one hour, after which your server should be fully deployed and operational.

 :::{tip}
-The ansible automation steps are generally idempotent, meaning that if they have been previously run successfully, then they will be skipped in any subsequent runs.
+The ansible steps are idempotent, meaning they will essentially do nothing when run again on the same machine.

-This means, if the build is interrupted for any reason, you can simply re-run the above command.
+This means, if the build was interrupted for any reason, you can simply re-run the above command.
 :::

 You can log in to the server as the `vm_user` via the public SSH key you provided.